Arksine/moonraker/docs/configuration.md

 #   See the git_repo type documentation for detailed descriptions of the above
 #   options.
 ```

+!!!
+Tip
+    Python packages with "extras" may be specified using the `project_name`
+    option.
+For example, assume we want to update a project named "pyapp"
+    that has an "extra" defined named "requests":
+    ```
+    [update_manager pyapp]
+    type: python
+    project_name: pyapp[requests]
+    virtualenv: ~/pyapp
+    ```

 ##### The optional release_info file